 - Usually international and prestigious brand and corporate law due to the PLC size.

 The LLP, instead, refers to a group of professionals (lawyers, doctors, etc.) and needs at least two members, both with limited liability.
-This company type has the same fiscal and accounting obligations of an LTD, but it is less flexible due to the most structured ownership as well as more formal decision-making process within the corporate structure.
-A general example of an LLP in which the profit is distributed equally among them.
+This company type has the same fiscal and accounting obligations as an LTD, but it is less flexible due to the most structured ownership as well as the more formal decision-making process within the corporate structure.
+A general example of an LLP is in which the profit is distributed equally among them.
 The strengths of an LLP are:

 - Shareholders' agreements between professionals cannot be registered, therefore not accessible to the public

 - This structure is used for companies operating in financial services, insurance and pension

 - Shareholders can be part of the organisational structure (designated members).
 Thus, its costs can be lower than other limited companies.

 If an individual starts working for him/herself, the person is automatically classed as a sole trader.
 Being a Sole Trader means that the person becomes Self-Employed even if he/she has not communicated this to HM Revenue and Customs (HMRC).
 As a sole trader, the person will be held responsible for his/her taxes and accountable for the business with all the assets that he/she owns.
 The Sole Trader is the person running the business as well as keeping the company’s profits after tax and employing staff.
 Also, the pros of sole trading include that:

 - Have maximum privacy;

 - Establishing and operating your business is simple;

 - It is easy to change the company's legal structure later if circumstances change;